woodenclock/tp/docs/UserGuide.md

 > ❗ IMPORTANT
 > `<DATE>` should be in the format **DD-MM-YYYY**
+> The Date, Species, Name, Remarks fields have to be filled up in that order.

 > ✏ Note
 > `R/<REMARKS>` here is optional, meaning it may be left as blank.